the-architech-xyz/cli/docs/CLI_REFERENCE.md

 ### `architech new`

-Create a new project from a TypeScript genome file.
+Create a new project from a TypeScript genome file using Constitutional Architecture.

 #### Usage